Divorce & Parenting Mediation

 Family Conflict Doesn’t Have to Escalate

-When families are stressed, even small disagreements can seem bigger than they really are, and conversations may fall apart more quickly than anyone expects.
+When families are under stress, even small disagreements can quickly feel bigger than they are.

-Mediation offers another way.
-It helps slow things down and keeps the focus on what really matters.
+Mediation offers a different way forward.
+It helps slow things down and keeps everyone focused on what truly matters.

 a green icon of four puzzle pieces representing fixing problems